This post is part 2 of 3 in my Simplify The Gifts Holiday Mini-Series

 Know your “why.”

 When you decide to cut back on gift giving, it’s important to know your “why.”
 Your “why” might be different from my “why.”
-And regardless of what the reason actually is, the “why” should be a positive.
+And regardless of what the reason actually is, the “why” should be positive.
 That is how we are going to inspire others to change with us.
 I’ll give you some examples:

 - Do you want to cut back on gifts because it has become a stressful chore?
 Then your “why” could be “I’m striving to make the holidays a joyous celebration.”
 In this case, you will focus on removing anything that prevents it from being a joyous celebration.

 - Are you simplifying the holidays because you’re sick of consumerism?
-In this case, your “why” could be “I’m striving to bring focus back to the important parts of the holidays.”
+In this case, your “why” could be “I’m striving to bring the focus back to the important parts of the holidays.”
 And you will probably focus on homemade gifts or activity gifts, acts of service, and religious rituals.

 - Do you see entitlement in your children?
 Do you want to change the focus from self to a focus on kindness toward others?
 Your “why” could be “I want to share my abundance with others and find contentment in what I have.”
 In this case, limiting material gifts, decluttering possessions, and engaging in service would be your focus.